tonipepperoni/styleguide/README.md

 1. Make sure you use camelCase when naming the entity, this is not the same as Laravel snake_case
 2. You have to also create a pivot model for vuex, you don't need to do this in graphql/laravel
 3. Use this.increment() for primary keys (not for foreign), when you create the model and persis it, it will change this auto generated id with the one from the server
+4. Always reference the polymorphic relationship and it's fields.

 ```javascript
 import { Model } from '@vuex-orm/core'